1.0 Privacy and Data Protection

 4.0 Owner and Data Controller of Website

-The owner and data controller of this website is Mariette Lobo, owner/director of Body in Balance.
+The owner and data controller of this website is Mariette Lobo, owner/director of Body in Balance and Body in Balance Training.
 If you have any enquiry regarding the collection or processing of your data you should write to me by email in the first instance using this email address: firstname.lastname@example.org

 5.0 The bases on which I process information about you